Passport Island: History

 The King Fahd Causeway opened in 1986 and included the building of the artificial island.
 Its route was chosen as the shortest path between the island of Bahrain and mainland Saudi Arabia.
 It is named after King Fahd bin Abdul Aziz Al Saud, then ruler of Saudi Arabia.
+Initial planning started in 1981 when the Minister of Finance in Saudi Arabia and the Minister of Industrial Development in Bahrain signed an agreement to finance the border crossing between the two states.

 Geography

 The island is located on the King Fahd Causeway.
 The artificial island is also named Middle Island, Embankment 4.
 The buildings of King Fahd Causeway Authority and other government Directorates were erected on the Border Station, as well as two mosques, two Coast Guard towers and two 65 m tower restaurants.
 The border station also has extensive landscaping all around the islands in addition to the services and road stations.
 The Border Station was designed as two islands connected by an isthmus, with the west side designated as Saudi Arabian and the east as Bahraini.

-Demography

-The only inhabited place is the staff building on the center of the island.
-The staff belong to the King Fahd Causeway Authority.

-Administration

-The island belongs to the Northern Governorate in Bahrain, and the Eastern Province in Saudi Arabia.

-Transportation

-The causeway has two segments from the island: